 Zero Waste USA is seeking communities to host ZWA Series.
-The class meets in person once a month for 3 months.
+The class meets once a month for 3 months.
 Using our host jurisdiction as an example, we evaluate existing policies, programs and social infrastructures and identify local service voids.
 We then discuss opportunities for moving forward to pursue high diversion and Zero Waste.
-For more information, please read the Class Descriptions and then contact Portia Sinnott.
+For more information, please visit Upcoming Classes, read the Class Descriptions and then contact Portia Sinnott.

 Zero Waste Associate Certification Program (ZWA)

 Would you like to be formally trained to support communities in embracing and achieving Zero Waste?

 The series is designed for resource management professionals, municipal staff, service providers, job seekers and students.
 These classes:

 - Introduce participants to the state of the art in high diversion and Zero Waste.

 - Teach them how to assess a community, businesses or project’s current status.

 - Provide tools to identify appropriate next steps and subsequent steps.

 - Explore and discuss model outreach, case studies and plans to better understand how a entity’s limitations, priorities and preferences shape their plans and results.

 - Provide the structure for a sample Zero Waste Plan for a community, business or project.